AjayBanodhiya/PokedexAssignment/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # here you can find all pokemon info getting from 'https://pokeapi.co/api/v2/'
-# you can search pokenoms from search bar in Footer.
+# you can search pokenoms from search bar in Header.

 # ThankYou........................